 Pharmacy Residency

-The CAVHCS PGY1 Pharmacy Residency is an ASHP-accredited 12-month postgraduate training program beginning in July each year.
+The CAVHCS PGY1 Pharmacy Residency is an ASHP-accredited 12-month postgraduate training program beginning around July 1 each year, depending on the start of the nearest pay period.
 Three applicants are selected through the National Matching Service (NMS) to complete the program.
-The program consists of 8 required rotations and 4 elective rotations, each of four weeks duration.
-Residents will also be required to participate in four longitudinal experiences as well as provide inpatient staffing every third weekend.
+The program consists of 8 required rotations and four elective rotations, each of four weeks ' duration.
+Residents will also be required to participate in three longitudinal experiences as well as provide inpatient staffing every third weekend. • On this page

 Locations